APogue/APogue.github.io/projects/codebook.md

   Was the actor a student at UCLA?
   → `true`, `false`
   Mark `true` if
-  - There is no assertion of non-affiliation by the Daily Bruin or 3rd party media
+  - There is no assertion of non-affiliation by the Daily Bruin or 3rd party media.
+It is not necessary to find evidence in any source otherwise, if there is no assertion of non-affiliation, that is sufficient.

 ---